nus-cs2103-AY2122S1/ip/docs/README.md

 ## Features

 > Words in `<>` brackets are parameters that should be supplied by the user
+> You cannot add duplicate tasks to a list

 ### Adding a deadline task: `deadline`